Skip to content

 • --coverage-format <text|json> - coverage output format

-• -w, --write - snapshot mode: write actual responses back to files
+• -w, --write - write actual server responses back to test files (snapshot mode)

 Examples